-To promote your book, you need to keep working on hooking new readers.
+To promote your book online, you need to keep working on hooking new readers.

 In an earlier post, I wrote about Five Ideas To Promote Your Book, which you may also want to read.

 But now, here are five more new and quite easy to implement ideas to help you promote your book more effectively.